31 May, 2021

 Most experts agree that the next decade will be when electric vehicles (EVs) hit critical mass on the global market.

-So, if you’re considering making the switch, here are some things you might want to know.
+If you are considering making the switch, here are some things you might want to know.

 Why are electric cars more expensive to buy?